senorGPT/CTF_crackmes.one/NemesisX - GuessPassword/NemesisX - GuessPassword - Solution.md

 ![image-20251213001442413](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251213001442413.png)

 Woah, *916,132,832* is ***WAY*** too many.
 I change the mask to only accept lowercase characters - `?l?l?l?l?l` -which ends up being *11,881,376* entries.
-Something more feasible to complete overnight.
+Something more feasible to compute overnight.

+I also tried different smaller masks to see if that provided any results and also no luck.
+This `crackme` has reached an arbitrary obstacle that might take years to pass.
+Therefore, I will stop wasting time and resources and move onto another challenge.